Genki Sudo: Fighting style

 A fighter with unorthodox striking and grappling ability, he has won fights by flashy knockout in both mixed martial arts and kickboxing.
 Among the unusual techniques that he favors and can use effectively are the spinning backfist, flying triangle choke and flying armbar, as well as dancing and turning his back to opponents to taunt or distract them.

 Personal life

 Sudo is a practicing Buddhist.
 He married on 22 November 2007, but got divorced in 2014.

 Sudo has written 15 books and has started an amateur baseball team for people 30 and over.

 On 1 August 2009, Sudo and his office made an official statement to say information on Wikipedia was wrong.
 According to their statement, the bout between Sudo and Tiki Ghosn was originally declared a draw which was overturned after Sudo's corner man, Bas Rutten, objected, at which point Sudo was declared the winner and given a medal.

 On 25 January 2010, Sudo took the entrance examination of Takushoku University Graduate School and he was admitted to the school on 29 January.
 He entered the Local Government Course (Master's Program) of the Graduate School of Local Government.

+In June 2017, acquired a Divemaster qualification as a scuba diving professional.

+In December 2021, he passed the cook exam.